book a demo

 In addition, many of the existing technologies require significant dilution of serum samples prior to measuring antibody affinities thereby jeopardizing detection sensitivity and increasing the risk of handling errors.

-Microfluidic Diffusional Sizing (MDS) is an in-solution technology that is ideally suited for accurate affinity profiling of SARS-CoV-2 antibodies as it allows the characterisation of protein-protein interactions directly in serum.
+Microfluidic Diffusional Sizing (MDS) is an in-solution technology that is ideally suited for accurate affinity profiling of SARS-CoV-2 antibodies as it allows the characterization of protein-protein interactions directly in serum.
 It enables the detection of antigen–antibody interactions by measuring changes in the hydrodynamic radius (Rh) of the antigen upon binding to the antibody without surface constraints and in their native environment.
 As a result, our MDS-based immunoassay allows the detection, characterization and quantification of antibodies directly in minimally diluted serum for an accurate assessment of the immune response against SARS-CoV-2.